Greece Digital Nomad Visa Guide (2024)

 Athens is a city that has started its development in around 1400 BC, and it seems it does not intend to stop.

-Athens authorities claim that around 16,000 tourists visit Acropolis every day.
-Not a small number, isn’t it?
+Athens authorities claim that up to 23,000 tourists visit Acropolis every day.

-Furthermore, with some new projects worth visiting, the city authorities prove their intention to further improve the quality of life in the city and make Athens even more beautiful.
+Furthermore, with some innovative cultural projects worth visiting, the city authorities prove their intention to further improve the quality of life in the city and make Athens even more beautiful.

 For that amount, you’ll be able to rent a 1-bedroom apartment, pay your utility bills, buy enough groceries for the whole month, and even purchase your monthly public transport ticket.